Easy Peach Cobbler Recipe

 Cobbler Batter

 • Flour – I use all-purpose flour.
-You can also use your favorite gluten-free flour for baking for a gluten-free version.
+For a gluten-free option, use your favorite gluten-free flour.
 You can also use self-rising flour and omit the baking powder from the cobbler batter ingredients.

 • Sugar – see the note above about sugar.